bas200o/fenceless-robotics/wiki/Home.md

 Welcome to the fenceless-robotics wiki!

+### Manjaro warning
+At of time of writing Manjaro's AUR libs are not working with vtk we suggest you use ubuntu for this project.

 ### VM Warning
 Using a virtual machine with the realsense camera requires a USB 3.1 datarate passthrough.
 The VM might impact performance or the guest might require extra software for graphics accelleration.
 Using a vm is possible although not recommended.